Emerging Market Bonds

-- Generate a total return of 5-6%, net of fees, from income and capital growth over the medium term
+- Generate attractive total returns from income and capital growth over the medium term.

 The strategy pursues an unconstrained approach with the flexibility to take advantage of idiosyncratic opportunities as and when they arise.
 Typical characteristics of the strategy are:

 - Concentrated portfolio of 30-50 holdings